bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 This method throws the same exceptions as the `[createElementNS()](https://dom.spec.whatwg.org/#dom-document-createelementns)` method, when invoked with namespace and qualifiedName.

-[DOMImplementation/createHTMLDocument](https://developer.mozilla.org/en-US/docs/Web/API/DOMImplementation/createHTMLDocument "The DOMImplementation.createHTMLDocument() method creates a new HTML Document.")
+[DOMImplementation/createHTMLDocument](https://developer.mozilla.org/en-US/docs/Web/API/DOMImplementation/createHTMLDocument 'The DOMImplementation.createHTMLDocument() method creates a new HTML Document.')

 In all current engines.